-*Lessons and activities not only address topics of art and art history within this context but also core subjects and disciplines such as language arts, history, civic engagement, philanthropy, research, archiving, geography, biology, architecture, chemistry, math, ecology, and stewardship…just to name a few.
+*Lessons and activities address topics of art and art history, language arts, history, civic engagement, philanthropy, research, archiving, geography, biology, architecture, chemistry, math, ecology, and stewardship.

-An extensive video interview with Meg Saligman was conducted in 2009 capturing the artist’s personal perspective on her development, research and creative process.
+An extensive video interview with Meg Saligman was conducted in 2009 capturing the artist’s personal perspective on her development, research, and creative process.
 One introductory 10-minute video has been edited to illuminate the question, What does it take to create a 32,500 sq ft mural?
-In coming months the additional interview footage will be edited into brief topical chapters that will supplement and enrich the printed curriculum resources centered on the topics below.

 How do I use the Curriculum?